-All of these IP addresses are gathered from servers that I personally own or manage, using two methods.
+All of these IP addresses are gathered from servers, computers, and routers that I personally own or manage, using three methods.

-The first method (and the source of most of the IP's on these lists) is by using a CSF feature by which it can execute an external script when an IP address is blocked for malicious behavior.
-I wrote a simple script that captures the details of every block event and stores them in a database.
+The first method is by using a CSF feature that can execute an external script when an IP address is blocked for malicious behavior.
+I wrote a simple PHP script that captures the details of every block event and stores them in a database.
 It also reports blocked IP addresses in real time to AbuseIPDB, who also maintain lists of IP addresses that are being used maliciously.

 My army of honeypots is one of the things that makes my blocklists different.
-Because I install them only on sites that I personally hand-coded and manage (and which I therefore know will never contain legitimate CMS login pages), they trap a great many miscreants who otherwise wouldn't have been caught.
+Because I install them only on sites that I personally hand-coded and manage (and which I therefore know will never contain legitimate CMS login pages), they trap a great many malicious IP addresses that otherwise wouldn not have been caught.

-At this time, I offer two free IP blocklists that are available to anyone in the Interwebs-connected world, with no registration required.
+At this time, I offer four free IP blocklists that are available to anyone in the Interwebs-connected world, with no registration required.

 You can learn more about how to use these lists with CSF Firewall here.
 These lists may also work with some freestanding firewall routers, but you'll have to consult the documentation or check with the router's manufacturer about how to do it.

 The Fresh IP's list is the largest and most-current list.
 It is generated once every hour at 15 minutes past the hour.
-It contains up to the most recent 2,000 malicious IP addresses as of the time it was generated, sorted in order of recency (newest first).
-The emphasis is on freshness, not the type of attack.
+It contains up to the most recent 5,000 malicious IP addresses as of the time it was generated, sorted in order of recency (newest first).
 Most of the IP's in this list will have been guilty of SSH or distributed SSH attacks, but it also includes attacks on FTP, SMTP, Web apps, and more.
 You can download or view the Fresh IP's list at https://rjmblocklist.com/sizzling/freships.txt.

 The Worst IP's List is updated every hour on the half-hour.
 It contains the IP addresses of up to 50 of the worst IP addresses as measured by number of attacks on my servers since the last list was generated.
 It is sorted by the number of attacks (most attacks first) without regard to what kinds of attacks were attempted.
-These IP's have the highest degree of certainty of malicious activity and almost no false positives.
+These IP's have the highest degree of certainty of malicious activity and include no false positives.
 You can download or view the Fresh IP's list at https://rjmblocklist.com/sizzling/worst.txt.